rj9911/Shoping-Cart/README.md

    -> If you now you send the get request you will see all the products that are added by post request.
    -> We are now able to add Products and retrieve Products, Similarly able to add users and retrieve users.

 Now We Start Building our Frontend as our Backend part is done completely i.e Backend has a database, it can save users and can save Products, it can fetch those values and can add new values using postman tool.

+# Frontend
+ -> Using Bootstrap Framework as CSS
+    include both scripts i.e JS and CSS cdn links and also add jQuery and Popper links in public i.e html.
+Put jQuery and popper links before JS and CSS links.
+ -> First will create the collection of fake product data then using our backened gives out the correct data.
+ -> Created the card class inside each Product using Bootstrap for that Go that Bootstrap Website and search for card you will get it.\
+ -> Same For padding and spacing seach in the Bootstrap website.You will get it.
+ -> Now We'll connect the HTML file in public folder with JQuery Script that actually fetch the data from the backend and show it.
+ -> The Website or Backend will work if starts from server i.e server.js.